Part 1: Implementing Culturally-Responsive and Trauma-Informed Telehealth Services and Family-Centered Practice During COVID-19

 Date: Wednesday, May 20th, 12-1:30pm PST / 3-4:30pm EST

-In this virtual session, we will share how current shifts in practice can improve future efforts to prevent and respond to family violence and inequities of care.
+In Part 3, presenters shared how current shifts in practice could improve future efforts to prevent and respond to family violence and inequities of care.
 Reducing a family’s stress and making family wellbeing a priority can help families be safer.
-Presenters will discuss how communities can move beyond surveillance and monitoring to build resilience and strengthen families.
-Presenters will also share best practices for trauma-informed telehealth and virtual services.
+Presenters discussed how communities can move beyond surveillance and monitoring to build resilience and strengthen families.
+Presenters also shared best practices for trauma-informed telehealth and virtual services.

 Presenters: Juan Carlos Areán, Futures Without Violence | Lisa James, Futures Without Violence | Kiersten Stewart, Futures Without Violence | Tien Ung, Futures Without Violence